Proto-Siouan language: Ablaut

-All attested Siouan languages express a final-vowel root alternation known as ablaut which is reconstructable to Proto-Siouan.
-Typically, this alternation is between -a and -e, though some languages also include a word-final -i or -ĩ.
-There is no clear phonological condition under which this ablaut occurs, though they may be determined by the following word, a suffix, or a postclitic.
+All attested Siouan languages express a final-vowel root alternation known as ablaut, which is reconstructable to Proto-Siouan.
+Typically, this alternation is between -a and -e, though some languages also include a word-final -i or -į.
+There is no clear phonological condition under which this ablaut occurs.
+Possibilities include that they may be determined by suffixes, postclitics, the following words, or potentially nothing at all in phrase-final conditions.
 The ablaut can be seen in examples from Lakota, where káğe ('s/he made it'), káğa he? ('did s/he make it?'), and káğiŋ kte ('s/he will make it') show the tripartite division, all derived from an ablauting root – káğA ('to make something') – where the capital A signifies the alternating vowel.

 Sound symbolism

-The Siouan languages exhibit what is called "fricative-graded sound symbolism", sometimes termed "spirant gradation", a pervasive kind of sound symbolism using fricative consonants.
+The Siouan languages exhibit what is called fricative-graded sound symbolism, sometimes termed spirant gradation, a pervasive kind of sound symbolism where fricative consonants change pronunciation to indicate a change in meaning.
 The pervasiveness of this symbolic use of language makes reconstruction back to Proto-Siouan possible.
 This sound symbolism is used to express gradation in intensity, volume, roughness, and other similar concepts.
 In Lakota, for example, the root set meaning 'crack' has several forms based on the intensity of the damage: -suzA- for a single crack, -šužA- for a few cracks or a bad bruising, and -ȟuǧA- for fractured or crushed.

 Proto-Siouan also contained a series of phonesthemic root-initial clusters used to describe certain kinds of sounds or sound-producing motions.
 Like the spirant gradation previously described, these roots often differ through the realization of the vowel, of spirant gradation, or as a result of both.
 Examples include series symbolizing ripping – *sré- ('split'), *šré- ('split, shred'), and *xré- ('rip, tear') – and series symbolizing slippery motions or actions – *srą́- ('dribble'), *srí- ('ooze out, slurp, lick'), *srú- ('slide, masturbate').
 These series are sometimes reconstructed with an *l instead of an *r and are similar to the English-language sl- equivalents, such as slime, sludge, slick, and slobber.